-NOTE: Ensure that you follow all copyright laws when you create CDs or DVDs.
+NOTE: Ensure that you observe all copyright laws when creating CDs or DVDs.

-This section applies only to computers that have a CD-R, CD-RW, DVD+RW, DVD+R, or DVD/CD-RW combo drive.
+This section applies only to computers that have a CD-RW, DVD+/-RW, or CD-RW/DVD (combo) drive.

-NOTE: The types of CD or DVD drives offered by Dell may vary by country.
+NOTE: The types of CD or DVD drives offered by Dell[TM] may vary by country.

-The following instructions show how to make an exact copy of a CD or DVD.
-You can also use Sonic RecordNow for other purposes, including creating CDs from audio files on your computer and creating MP3 CDs.
-For instructions, see the Sonic RecordNow documentation that came with your computer.
-Open Sonic RecordNow, click the question mark icon in the upper-right corner of the window, and then click RecordNow Help or RecordNow Tutorial.
+The following instructions explain how to make an exact copy of a CD or DVD.
+You can also use Sonic DigitalMedia for other purposes, such as creating music CDs from audio files stored on your computer or backing up important data.
+For help, open Sonic DigitalMedia and then click the question mark icon in the upper-right corner of the window.